 Swimming aids and pool toys

-Swimming aids and pool toys are essential items for pool time fun.
-Before your child uses them, think safety first with these helpful tips.
+Before your child uses swimming aids and pool toys, think safety first with these helpful tips.

 Check age suitability

-Make sure the toys or swimming aids are suitable for your child’s age and weight.
+Make sure all toys and swimming aids are suitable for your child’s age and weight.
 Swimming aids and pool toys can provide a false sense of your child’s swimming ability.

 Swimming aids and pool toys should be used in a safe manner.
 This applies to: